owncast/owncast.github.io/content/releases/owncast-0.0.8.md

 Previously we didn't suggest more than 1,000 people to be connected to the Owncast chat, but with this revision it's been tested to 5,000 concurrent users, though you may see more or less depending on your server and how it's configured.
 In general most people should no longer be limited due to chat.

+### Custom chat emoji

+You can now input, and autocomplete, custom emoji in chat by typing :emojiname:.
+Hover over emoji in the chat to see the name of it.
+By typing part of an emoji, such as `:dancing` and hitting `tab` it will attempt to auto-complete it for you just like it does with usernames when you type `@user` and `tab`.

 ### Other notes

 - Chat welcome message will no longer be sent if chat isn't active (your stream is offline).